bhavishyachandra/switchmateapi/README.md

 # Switchmate API

-A restful API wrapper around switchmate bluetooth switcher
+A restful API wrapper for switchmate bluetooth switches

 ### Instructions to install: